Home / Blog / Everything You Need To Know About Dentures and Insurance

 If you don’t have fixed dentures, your dentist will advise you to remove your dentures at night, clean them and store them in water or a denture cleanser.
 Otherwise they may dry out, become brittle and breakable.
 Note that if you would simply rather remove your dentures during the day, that’s fine.
 You just want to have your dentures out for 6-8 hours every 24 hours, to keep your mouth and gums healthy and decrease the chance of bone loss.

-Dentures That Fit
+Dentures that Fit

 Do not try to adjust your own dentures, no matter how skilled you are at tinkering.
 You’ll almost certainly end up spending more money to get them fixed after you’ve messed them up than you would have spent to get them adjusted in the first place.